coq/coq/doc/sphinx/language/gallina-extensions.rst

 Function does not support partial application of the function being defined.
-Thus, the following example cannot be accepted due to the presence of partial application of `wrong` in the body of `wrong` :
+Thus, the following example cannot be accepted due to the presence of partial application of :g:`wrong` in the body of :g:`wrong`:

 .. coqtop:: all